-- Path Ext – this contains the file extension of the file being accessed, in case you want to group by file extension.
+- File Extension – this contains the file extension of the file being accessed, in case you want to group by file extension.
 This could be useful if, for instance, you suspect that DLL accesses or .jpg accesses are causing problems.

 - Disk – the disk number, handy for having in the leftmost column for grouping by disk.
 Since most machines just have a single disk this will usually contain zero.

 - Min Offset – the offset is just a number, in hexadecimal, from zero to the size of the disk, representing the location of the disk access.
 I think of this as representing the head position (for spinning rust disks) and it is useful for seeing how much seeking is going on.
 This column shows the minimum offset for all of the operations summarized on the current row.

 - Max Offset – this column shows the maximum offset for all of the operations summarized on the current row.
 For a single operation this will be Min Offset plus Size minus one.
 By comparing Min Offset and Max Offset for a series of I/O operations you can get a rough sense of how well localized they are, which is important with spinning disks.